-JENNINGS RANDOLPH LAKE — The U.S. Army Corps of Engineers at Jennings Randolph Lake will host tours of the dam, interpretive programs, and other family friendly activities as part of this year's Fourth of July weekend.
+The U.S. Army Corps of Engineers at Jennings Randolph Lake will host tours of the dam, interpretative programs and other family friendly activities as part of this year’s Fourth of July weekend.

-Tours of the Jennings Randolph tower are scheduled from 2-4 p.m. on Saturday, July 6.
+Tours of the Jennings Randolph Lake intake control tower are scheduled from 2-4 p.m. on Sunday, July 6.
 Tours will begin every 30 minutes and interested parties are asked to meet at the West Virginia Overlook.
 Each tour is limited to no more than 20 people.
 Photography and videography of any kind (including cell photos) are not permitted.